(Tour A) 17-25 Feb

 - Sometimes you save by creating two itineraries.
 For a recent Israel trip, I booked one round trip Atlanta-Amsterdam-Atlanta, and another Amsterdam-Tel Aviv-Amsterdam.

 If you don't do a lot of international travel, you may appreciate these suggestions for overcoming jet lag.

 If you want to arrive early or leave later, that is fine.
 Our agents can help you, or you can book your own hotel for those extra days.
-Sorry, airport pickup is included only for the official start and finish days, although the agents will be happy to work something out (extra cost).
+Rooms in Tel Aviv are about $360 a night, including breakfast and dinner.
+Sorry, airport pickup is included only for the official start and finish days, although the agents will be happy to work something out (extra cost $110).

 Note: If you are arriving early (middle of the night or early morning) you may want to contact our agents and pay for an extra night, as a rooms are not guaranteed before early afternoon.
 (More often than not, they are ready, but we cannot promise this.)
 Tutku Tours will be happy to extend your reservation so that your room will definitely be ready when you arrive.

 Changing money (buying shekels)

 Of all the countries I've visited, Israel has the fairest money exchange.
 (There is negligible different between the buying rate and the selling rate.)
 You can change your money at the airport, while you're waiting for your luggage to arrive, or at any bank or exchange bureau.
 (Hotels also change money, but the rate is not quite as favorable.)